ndyjones/Advent-of-Code_2024/README.md

 - input.txt: a blank file where I run my solutions with the actual input during testing.
 Inputs are not included to respect advent of code's guidelines.

 ## acknowledgments
-- Thanks to [advent of code](advent of code) for providing such an engaging and educational challenge! let's hope my attention span holds out for a lil bit.
+- Thanks to [advent of code](https://adventofcode.com/) for providing such an engaging and educational challenge! let's hope my attention span holds out for a lil bit.
 - This repository is inspired by the many pythonistas sharing their learning journey.
+Also, my out of control adhd.

 ## notes
 - disclaimer: I am a python newbie, so my solutions may not be the most efficient or elegant.
 Suggestions for improvement are always welcome! 😊